📈 Our Integration Cost Calculator is live! Check it out!

 10.1.
 Notify the Customer of a Personal Data Breach involving the Company or a subcontractor without undue delay.

 10.2.
-Provide reasonable information, cooperation and assistance to the Customer in relation to any action to be taken in response to a Personal Data Breach under Data Protection Laws, including regarding any communication of the Personal Data Breach to Data Subjects and national data protection authorities.
+Provide reasonable information, cooperation, and assistance to the Customer with any action to be taken in response to a Personal Data Breach under Data Protection Laws, including regarding any communication of the Personal Data Breach to Data Subjects and national data protection authorities.

 11. Use of sub-processors

 11.1.
-The Company has the Customer’s general authorisation for the engagement of third-party sub-processors from an agreed list, as set forth in Schedule A. The Company will notify the Customer’s account administrator of any intended changes to that list through the appointment or replacement of any sub-processor at least fifteen (15) days in advance.
-The Customer may object to the Company’s appointment or replacement of a sub-processor prior to its appointment or replacement, provided such objection is based on reasonable grounds relating to data protection.
-In such an event, the Company will either not appoint or replace the sub-processor or, if this is not possible, the Company may suspend or terminate the Service(s) (without prejudice to any fees accrued prior to such suspension or termination).
+The Company has the Customer’s general authorization for the engagement of third-party sub-processors from an agreed list, as outlined in Schedule A. The Company will notify the Customer’s account administrator of any intended changes to that list through the appointment or replacement of any sub-processor at least fifteen (15) days in advance.
+The Customer may object to the Company’s appointment or replacement of a sub-processor before its appointment or replacement, provided such objection is based on reasonable grounds relating to data protection.
+In such an event, the Company will either not appoint or replace the sub-processor or, if this is not possible, the Company may suspend or terminate the Service(s) (without prejudice to any fees accrued before such suspension or termination).

 11.2.
-Where the Company, with the Customer’s authorisation, engages a sub-processor, it shall do so only by way of a binding written contract which imposes on the sub-processor essentially the same data protection obligations as the ones imposed on the Company under this DPAand in accordance with Art.
+Where the Company, with the Customer’s authorization, engages a sub-processor, it shall do so only by way of a binding written contract that imposes on the sub-processor essentially the same data protection obligations as the ones imposed on the Company under this DPA and per Art.
 28 of the GDPR.

 11.3.
-Where the sub-processor fails to fulfil its data protection obligations under the subcontracting agreement, the Company shall remain fully liable to the Customer for the fulfilment of its obligations under this DPA and for the performance of the subprocessor’s obligations.
+Where the sub-processor fails to fulfill its data protection obligations under the subcontracting agreement, the Company shall remain fully liable to the Customer for the fulfillment of its obligations under this DPA and for the performance of the subprocessor’s obligations.

 12. International Data Transfers

 a.
-In relation to transfers of Personal Data originating from the EEA and subject to the EU GDPR, the SCCs shall apply, completed as follows:
+Concerning transfers of Personal Data originating from the EEA and subject to the EU GDPR, the SCCs shall apply, completed as follows:

 i.
 Module 2 (Controller to Processor) shall apply where the Customer is a